 Dutch photographer Marie Cécile Thijs (December 27, 1964, Heerlen, The Netherlands) specializes in portraiture.
 In her photographs she strives for intensity and illusion.
 She mingles contemporary style with classical aesthetics.
 Marie Cécile Thijs initially had a career as a lawyer, but more than fifteen years ago she rediscovered her earlier love for the camera, and decided to become a photographer.
 Since then, she has achieved recognition for her photoseries 'Human Angels', 'White Collar' and 'Legal Practitioners'.
 She is also known for her portraits of many politicians, artists and writers.
 Her work is part of the collection of Rijksmuseum Amsterdam ("Cat with White Collar", "Girl with White Collar at Table" and ”Salinero”), Museum Rotterdam and many corporate and private collections.

-Her photography is regularly published and acquired by art collectors and corporations, and she exhibits frequently in Amsterdam and throughout Europe.
-In the Netherlands, her work is represented by Eduard Planting, and she is alligned with photo agency Hollandse Hoogte.
+Her photography is regularly published and she exhibits frequently in Amsterdam and throughout Europe.
+In the Netherlands, her work is represented by Eduard Planting Gallery, and she is alligned with photo agency Hollandse Hoogte.
 In conjunction with her life as a photographer, she is a teacher at the Photo Academy (Fotoacademie).